Kong/docs.konghq.com/app/2.2.x/clustering.md

 long.
 When the TTL is reached, the value will be purged from its cache, and the next database result will be cached again.

-By default no data is invalidated based on this TTL (the default value is `0`).
+By default, no data is invalidated based on this TTL (the default value is `0`).
 This is usually fine: Kong nodes rely on invalidation events, which are handled at the db store level (Cassandra/PosgreSQL).
 If you are concerned that a Kong node might miss invalidation event for any reason, you should set a TTL.
-Otherwise the node might run with a stale value in its cache for an undefined amount of time, until the cache is manually purged, or the node is restarted.
+Otherwise the node might run with a stale value in its cache for an undefined amount of time until the cache is manually purged, or the node is restarted.

 [Back to top](#introduction)